IEEERobotics/bot/README.md

 #### Kernel Errors

-If, *after completing the above process*, you still see kernel-related errors, you may need to do the following:
+If you get a kernel upgrade in a normal `sudo yum update`, you may need to re-update your VirtualBox kernel modules.

 ```
 sudo yum install kmod-VirtualBox -y